talebaattoronto/talebaattoronto.github.io/README.md

 ## _Who Are We?_

-Talebaat ul Kuliyatul Mumenaat is a committee/sanstha to empower the young women of the Dawoodi Bohra community.
+> Talebaat ul Kuliyatul Mumenaat is a committee/sanstha to empower the young women of the Dawoodi Bohra community.
 As young mumenaat we have experiences that are exclusive to our community.
 We would like to create a community of women who balance both deen and duniya and foster a sense of togetherness.

+Interested in becoming a part of Talebaat?
+Join <a href="https://docs.google.com/forms/d/e/1FAIpQLScPm7-Wl1pFJNAHuVkmqWu45tZK1kGvBGPGvBR0rJDJgnmfLg/viewform?usp=sf_link">here</a>. :)

 * * *